ranbureand/sitefolio/_projects/medlay-ubik.markdown

 preview_image: 'medlay_ubik_00.jpg'
 preview_color: '#666'

-description: 'The proof of concept prototype illustrates the principles of Medlay.
-It is based on the slogan opening the 6th chapter of “Ubik”, a science fiction novel by Philp K. Dick.'
+description: 'The Medlay proof-of-concept prototype illustrates the media form’s core principles by depicting the slogan opening the 6th chapter of “Ubik”, a science fiction novel by Philip K. Dick.'
-exordium: 'The proof of concept prototype illustrates the principles of [Medlay](http://ranbureand.github.io/medlay/ "Medlay on GitHub").
-It is based on the slogan opening the 6<sup>th</sup> chapter of *Ubik*, a science fiction novel by Philp K. Dick.'
+exordium: 'The *[Medlay](https://andreaburan.com/post/medlay-introduction.html)* proof-of-concept prototype illustrates the media form’s core principles by depicting the slogan opening the 6<sup>th</sup> chapter of *Ubik*, a science fiction novel by Philip K. Dick.'

 published: true
 ---